makuk/WOF/README.md

 # WOF
 Use English for commits.
 Korean allowed for issues and pull request desc.
 For bugs and script errors, make an issue first.
+Ideas also in Issues.